 Another ancient name is Lankadeepa.

-The term was derived from the name “Thambaparni”.
+The term derived from the name “Thambaparni”.

-After the implementation of the Silk route, the Arabs used the term Serendib to describe Sri Lanka.
+After the implementation of the Silk Route, the Arabs used the term Serendib to describe Sri Lanka.
 It means the Island of Rubies.

 Map of Sri Lanka

 Whenever anyone mentions Sri Lanka, It’s Colombo that comes to anyone’s mind.